-(13) Inspection by the City.
+(14)(12) Inspection by the City.

 - (a) Right to Enter.
 In addition to the rights identified in the City's Municipal Code, the City shall have the authority to discontinue the application process, revoke approved permits or to obtain an order from a court of competent jurisdiction to obtain entry, in the event entry is denied. - (b) Operator Contact.
 The Operator shall provide the telephone number of a contact person who may be reached 24 hours a day for purposes of being notified of any proposed City inspection under this Section or in case of emergency.
-All Operations may be inspected by the City at any time to ensure compliance with the requirements of the Oil and Gas Permit, provided that at least one hour prior notice is given to the contact person at the telephone number supplied by the Operator.
+All Operations may be inspected by the City at any time to ensure compliance with the requirements of the Oil and Gas Permit, provided that at least one-hour prior notice is given to the contact person at the telephone number supplied by the Operator.
 Calling the number (or leaving a message on an available answering machine or voice mail service at the number) at least one hour in advance of the proposed inspection shall constitute sufficient prior notice if the contact person does not answer.
-By accepting an Oil and Gas Permit, the Operator grants consent to such inspections.
-The cost of any such inspection shall be borne by the Operator, provided such inspections and fees are not in conflict with COGCC inspections and rules.
+By accepting an Oil and Gas Permit, the Operator grants consent to such The cost of any such inspection shall be borne by the inspections.
+Operator, provided such inspections and fees are not in conflict with COGCC inspections and rules.

-(14) Appeals/Noncompliance.
+(15)(13) Appeals/Noncompliance.
+Variances and Minor Modifications.

-- The Operator may submit a separate written request and (a) application to the City for a waiver of certain requirements of this Section, which may be granted where the implementation of such requirements is impossible or unnecessary, where it would materially impede or destroy the state's interest, or where it would cause the Operator to violate other applicable laws (i.e., "Operational Conflict").
+(a) The Operator may submit a separate written request and application to the City for a waiver of certain requirements of this Section, which may be granted where the implementation of such requirements is impossible or unnecessary, where it would materially impede or destroy the state's interest, or where it would cause the Operator to violate other applicable laws (i.e., "Operational Conflict").
 All applications for a waiver of appeal shall be heard in a noticed public hearing by the City in a quasi-judicial capacity, through the Planning Commission and the City Council.
-The Operator shall have the burden of pleading and proving a lack of necessity, or an actual, material, irreconcilable impossibility or Operational Conflict.
-If the City finds in favor of the Operator by a preponderance of evidence in the record, then a waiver may be granted in whole or in part, but only to the extent necessary to provide the relief sought. - (b) For this Section, no variances of minor modifications are permitted concerning Oil and Gas Permits.
-All requests for non-compliance shall be addressed via the process identified above.
+The Operator shall have the burden of pleading and proving a lack of necessity, an actual, material, irreconcilable impossibility or Operational Conflict.
+If the City finds in favor of the Operator by a preponderance of evidence in the record, then a waiver may be granted in whole or in part, but only to the extent necessary to provide the relief sought.

+For this Section, no No variances or minor modifications are permitted concerning Oil and Gas Permits.
+All requests for non-compliance shall be addressed via the process processes identified above by the Code.

-(15) Enforcement and Penalties.
+(16)(14) Enforcement and Penalties.